That major Google outage meant some Nest users couldn’t unlock doors or use the AC

 — zeynep tufekci (@zeynep) June 2, 2019

 For Google’s part, the company says a “network congestion issue in eastern USA” was causing the problems and that those issues have now been resolved as of 4 p.m.
 PT on Sunday.
-Still, the downtime of their cloud platform goes a long way to showing the perils that can happen in an age when smart home technology requires always being connected to the cloud.
+Still, the downtime of their Cloud Platform goes a long way to showing what can happen in an age when smart home technology requires always being connected to the cloud.